How to Find Hidden 401k Fees

 Managed accounts are commonly an automated investment portfolio that takes into account the participant's age (like a target date fund would), and then uses an algorithm to factor in other participant data like income, plan assets and risk tolerance to create a more customized portfolio.
 While these portfolios can be an improvement over one-size-fits-all target date funds, their use comes into question when they are used to add fees that subsidize overall plan administration.

 Managed accounts often have fees that range from 0.30% to 0.70%, which may be 3X-5X the total administrative cost for the plan.

 Record keepers often give discounts to their administrative fees when plan sponsors offer these managed accounts to participants.
 Even bigger discounts are offered when managed accounts are made the default (QDIA) investment option.
 This again can create a scenario where participants who are in the managed accounts paying the extra fees are subsidizing the administrative costs for the employer and the participants not using these accounts.
 This is not a good fiduciary position to be in for those making buying decisions.

-Key Fiduciary Action: Understand the fees within the managed accounts offered in your plan and how they impact the overall administrative costs for the plan.
-Generally speaking, it's not a good fiduciary practice to create a scenario where some participants are subsidizing the administrative costs of the plan for other participants.
+Key Fiduciary Action: Understand the fees within the managed accounts offered in your plan and how they impact overall administrative costs.
+Generally speaking, it's not a good fiduciary practice to allow some participants to subsidize plan fees for other participants.